awroda596/Friend-Me/docker-compose-readme.md

-testing docker based on instructions in this article: https://gursimarsm.medium.com/run-gui-applications-in-a-docker-container-ca625bad4638 needs some adjustment but works.
-Currently runs the flutter app in linux but should be able to run in chrome as well.  will need to modify the dockerfile to install chrome and requirements first though.
+Partially working docker based on instructions in this article: https://gursimarsm.medium.com/run-gui-applications-in-a-docker-container-ca625bad4638
+Currently builds and runs the app in linux, will need to fix for chrome.
-Uses xserver on host to function as display. tested on my ubuntu laptop and my windows desktop with WSL
+tested on my ubuntu laptop and my windows desktop with WSL
 requires: docker-compose and linux or windows with WSL on host

 to run:
-edit the Dockerfile and replace <token> on line 12 with an xauth token (run xauth list on host).
+edit the Dockerfile and replace <token> on line 19 with an xauth token (run xauth list on host).
-run sudo docker-compose build
-run sudo docker-compose up
+if using WSL, can just remove the line instead. run sudo docker-compose build run sudo docker-compose run app

 to do: